mi-geo/mi-geo.github.io/_pages/life.md

 feature_row3:
   - image_path: /assets/images/travel/Teng-CN-map-zm.jpg
     alt: " "
-    title: "United States Footprint"
+    title: "My Footprint in Greater China"
-    excerpt: 'These are all the counties I have been travelled to in the states!
+    excerpt: 'These are all the counties I have been travelled to in China (both People's Republic and the Republic).
+	!
 I did not put the legend in, but you will figure it out!'
     url: "/assets/images/travel/Teng-CN-map.jpg"
     btn_label: "Zoom In"
     btn_class: "btn--success"